devanflores/nextjsworkshop/README.md

 One thing about React state is that it’s not “persistent”—the list won’t be saved if you come back another day—but there a bunch of ways to handle data storage later on.

+## Deployment
+Once done building your website, initialize, commit and push your directory to a github repository.
+To deploy to a website, login to [Vercel](https://vercel.com/login) with your github account.
+Vercel will then prompt you to connect a repo.
+After you connect your github repo, Vercel will give you a hosted link that automatically updates whenever you update the github repo!
+And there you have it, a running next.js website that's live on the web!

 ## Bonus: styling!

 When you’re using CSS, every style you add applies to your whole website.
 This is handy when you’re getting started, but if you imagine working at Facebook, if one person makes the buttons styled a little differently, the entire website updates.
 With thousands of people working together, there’s no way they can all keep track of changes like that.